 From your five senses to your many bones, your movement is presided over by your stepping.
 Your step provides the base for your body and the crux for its movement.
 When fighting with an opponent, it is always the case that you are to use your whole body.
 But without your step, your body really has nothing to stand on.
 Adapting according to the situation lies with your hands, but the capacity for your hands to maneuver lies with your stepping.

-When advancing or retreating, turning around or to the sides, you will create no opportunity for power generation unless you step.
+When advancing or retreating, turning around or to the sides, you will have no vehicle to drive you there unless you step.
 When raising or lowering, expanding or contracting, you will show no ingenuity of adaptation unless you step.
-We say that operations are in your sight and adaptations are in your mind, and therefore you are to twist and turn in endless variations to stay out of danger, but this cannot happen without the step being in charge.
+We say that “operations are in your sight and adaptations are in your mind”, and therefore you are to twist and turn in endless variations to stay out of danger, but this cannot happen without the step being in charge.
 However, it is crucial that you do not try to force this.

 The movement begins mindlessly, its motivation arising unconsciously.
-When your body is about to move, your step [with the front foot] turns outward [to prepare].
-When your hand is about to move, your step [with the rear foot] hastens to get ahead of it.
-This quality will happen in its own time, arriving without your driving it.
+When your body is about to move forward, your step [with the front foot] turns outward [to prepare].
+Then when your [rear] hand is about to go forward, your step [with the rear foot] hastens to get ahead of it.
+This quality will happen in its own time, arriving without your steering it.
 When we talk of the upper body being about to move and the lower body naturally going along with the movement, this is what is meant.

 Stepping divides into front and rear, fixed and unfixed.
 When the front foot advances and the rear foot follows, they are fixed [i.e. front foot remaining forward, rear foot remaining in the rear].
 When the front foot becomes the rear foot or the rear foot becomes the front foot, whether it be because of the front foot becoming the rear foot by way of the rear foot stepping forward, or because of the rear foot becoming the front foot by way of the front foot stepping back, they are unfixed [i.e. front foot and rear foot switching roles].